inno-devops-labs/F25-DevSecOps-Intro/labs/submission4.md

 - Slightly different vulnerability database coverage
 - Better integration since it does everything in one go

-**The verdict:** Both tools found similar critical vulnerabilities, but Trivy caught a few more because it scans the actual container layers, not just the SBOM.
+**Verdict:** Both tools found similar critical vulnerabilities, but Trivy caught a few more because it scans the actual container layers, not just the SBOM.
 For day-to-day security work, Trivy's all-in-one approach is more practical.

 ### Critical Vulnerabilities Analysis